 Blood vessels seen as the red wire which travels up through the side of the neck (see the first picture on the left) and then loops backwards coming through the base of the scull (second picture).
 Neck tension or injury crimps these blood vessels reducing blood to the head.
 Vertigo is the result.

-Because Chiropractors regularly care for the neck region with spinal adjustments, it has become a safe and effective method for assisting with these problems.
+The Chiropractic Approach Because Chiropractors regularly care for the neck region with spinal adjustments, it has become a safe and effective method for assisting with these problems.

 Vertigo will often develop with migraine headaches.
 Vertigo will usually precede the headache.
 There is often a prior history of similar episodes but no lasting problems.